manymoments/manymoments.github.io/_posts/2020-12-12-raft-liveness-full-omission.md

 Initially, server 4 is the leader.
 It was elected before its links to the other servers (except server 2) failed.
 Server 4 is now unable to make progress as it is not connected to a majority of servers.
 Servers 1 and 3 will not hear from the leader so they will timeout and begin the PreVote phase.
 Neither server will complete its PreVote phase as server 2 will not pre-vote for either server as it still receives regular AppendEntries from the leader (server 4).
 This system will not able to elect a new leader and the old leader will not be able to make progress.

 This can be addressed by requiring leaders to actively step down if they do not receive AppendEntries responses from a majority of servers.
-This optimisation is referred to as CheckQuourm and related matters are mentioned in section 6.2 of Ongaro’s thesis and in [raft discussions](https://github.com/etcd-io/etcd/issues/3866).
+This optimisation is sometimes referred to as CheckQuourm and related matters are mentioned in section 6.2 of [Ongaro’s thesis](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf) and in [raft discussions](https://github.com/etcd-io/etcd/issues/3866).

 ## Does Raft with PreVote and CheckQuorum guarantee liveness?

 Yes.
 If there is no leader, then an election (or series of elections) will occur and eventually, a server will be elected leader.
 To be elected leader, the server must be connected to a majority of servers as it received votes from a majority of servers in the PreVote and RequestVote phases.

-CheckQuorum ensures that if the elected leader becomes not connected to a majority of responding servers, it will step down and allow a new leader to be elected.
+CheckQuorum ensures that if the elected leader is no longer connected to a majority of responding servers, it will step down and allow a new leader to be elected.

 There will always be at least one server that can win an election.
 This is the server (or servers) with the most up-to-date log (logs) within the subset of servers which are all online and connected to a majority of responding servers.
 PreVote ensures that once a leader from this set has been elected, the system will be stable as it will not be forced to step down.